GChristensen/enso-portable/readme.md

 Enso does not work properly in this case, probably due to API inconsistencies between Pycairo versions.
 In quasimode (and only in it) only the font is rendered on a improperly positioned window without background.
-Because ruling out all inconsistencies requires a substaitial work, the migration probably will not be completed until Python 4 release.
+Because ruling out all inconsistencies requires a substaitial work, the migration probably will not be completed until the Python 4 release.

 #### Bringing the source snapshot back to life